-Although Charcot-Marie-Tooth disease (CMT) is a lifelong condition with no known cure, the symptoms can be managed with appropriate therapies to increase independence and quality of life of the individual.
+Although Charcot-Marie-Tooth disease (CMT) is a lifelong condition with no known cure, the symptoms can be managed with appropriate therapies to increase the independence and quality of life of the affected individual.

 Physical therapy has an important role to play in the management of CMT to improve the physical symptoms of the condition and reduce the risk of muscle contractures.
 This includes massage therapy and manipulation of the muscles to improve symptoms.

-Muscle strengthening exercises, such as stretching, swimming and weight training can also sometimes be used to reduce symptoms of foot drop and improve the patient’s ability to walk and move independently.
-Aerobic exercise is also thought to improve overall fitness, and posture or balance exercises may also be useful for some patients.
+Muscle-strengthening exercises, such as stretching, swimming, and weight training, can also sometimes be used to reduce symptoms of foot drop and improve the patient’s ability to walk and move independently.
+Aerobic exercise is also thought to improve overall fitness, whereas posture or balance exercises may also be useful for some patients.
 However, strong evidence to support the benefits of exercise therapy in patients with CMT is lacking.

-A physiotherapist should work closely with each patient with CMT to plan out an appropriate exercise program personalized to their specific needs.
-This is important to ensure that the program is beneficial to the patient, without over-exerting themselves and worsening symptoms.
+A physiotherapist should work closely with each CMT patient to plan out an appropriate exercise program personalized to their specific needs.
+This is important to ensure that the program is beneficial to the patient, and does not require them to over-exert themselves and subsequently worsen their symptoms.

 An occupational therapist can also help to identify problematic areas in the daily life of patients with CMT and create solutions to enable them to live independently.
 This may include the use of living aids or modified techniques to complete simple daily tasks, such as writing or getting dressed.

-General health advice, such as eating nutritious meals and getting regular physical exercise, should be recommended.
+The intake of alcohol, nicotine, and caffeine should be reduced or avoided completely, as these substances can worsen symptoms.
+General health advice, such as eating nutritious meals and getting regular physical exercise, should also be recommended.

 In some cases, surgery may be required to correct significant deformities of the affected limbs.
 This may include:

-- Osteotomy: repositioning of the foot to correct severe flatness of the feet
+- Osteotomy: This procedure involves repositioning the foot to correct severe flatness of the feet.

-- Arthrodesis: fusing of the joints in the feet to correct severe flatness of the feet or other deformities and relieve joint pain
+- Arthrodesis: The arthrodesis procedure of the joints in the feet corrects severe flatness of the feet or other deformities and relieves joint pain.

-- Plantar fascia release: partial removal and repositioning of tendons in the feet to relieve persistent heel pain
+- Plantar fascia release: A plantar fascia release is the partial removal and repositioning of tendons in the feet to relieve persistent heel pain.

-Some reports have suggested the possibility to use stem cells to repair the damaged nerves.
-Additionally, hormones and gene therapy have also been proposed as a method to slow the progression of the disease.
+Several recent research projects have begun investigating new treatment techniques that may be used in the future.
+In fact, some reports have suggested the possibility of using stem cells to repair the damaged nerves.
+Additionally, hormones and gene therapy have also been proposed methods to slow the progression of the disease.